fredrick/reiff/README.md

 ## About

 College football is notoriously difficult to project due to the [small sample of data](http://www.cbcb.umd.edu/~salzberg/docs/murthy_thesis/survey/node16.html) to draw from.
 While not incorporated into these models, for bowl games especially, strength of schedule, and team based rankings (e.g. FPI, Elo) have been shown to be [fairly effective](http://fivethirtyeight.com/features/heres-how-our-college-football-playoff-predictions-work/).
-Jupyter notebook has a working name in honor of [2015 Jim Thorpe](http://www.blackheartgoldpants.com/2015/12/10/9890276/desmond-king-wins-jim-thorpe-award-for-best-defensive-back) and consensus All-American Desmond King.
+Jupyter notebook has a working name in honor of [2012 NFL first-round selection](https://en.wikipedia.org/wiki/Riley_Reiff) Riley Reiff.
 You can probably guess what team I root for.

 ## Author